Gifted and Talented Services and Programs

 new student status.
 District wide screening for K is administered in December/January.

-any special testing or individual assessment is conducted as part of the identification process.
+is obtained before any special testing or individual assessment is conducted as part of the identification process.

 Screening & Assessment

 District-wide screening will be conducted annually.
 Major assessments will be conducted in August,

 The August assessment will focus on screening new AISD students only.
 New students who did not